MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 1. Create a new document at 2048 × 2048 px (2K).
 Square textures are standard and supported sizes include 1024×1024, 2048×2048, 4096×4096 - stick to those where possible.
 2. Place or paste your artwork (alien, prop, etc.) into the document.
 3. Remove the background so only the visible art remains.
-Use the: “Remove background” AI tool to remove the background with only one click.
+Use the: “Remove background” AI tool in Photoshop to remove the background with only one click.

 <img width="860" height="714" alt="remove the background so only the desired design remains" src="https://github.com/user-attachments/assets/414899fb-6b40-4f56-8a96-36165e30b6b2" />

-4. Export a transparent PNG and name it exactly: MATERIAL_BA.png.
+4. Export a transparent PNG and name it MATERIAL_BA.png
    - File → Export → Export As…
    - Format: PNG
    - Transparency: Checked